OrqueIO/Orqueio-bpm-examples/spring-boot-starter/example-web/README.md

 3. You can also put BPMN, CMMN and DMN files in your classpath, they will be automatically deployed and registered within a process application.

->Note: Basic authentication is configured on Spring Boot level, this is NOT a Camunda Engine authentication.
-Check [this docs](https://docs.camunda.org/manual/7.23/reference/rest/overview/authentication/) to configure Basic Authentication for Camunda Engine REST API.
+>Note: Basic authentication is configured on Spring Boot level, this is NOT a Orqueio Engine authentication.
+Check [this docs](https://docs.orqueio.io/manual/7.23/reference/rest/overview/authentication/) to configure Basic Authentication for Orqueio Engine REST API.

 ## Run the application and call the REST API